 - 2.36 There are four consumer standards:

 - Home

 - Tenancy

 - Neighbourhood and Community

 - Tenant Involvement and Empowerment.

 - 2.37 Requirements relating to our consumer regulation role are set out in legislation.
 Our approach is reactive only and therefore we do not have a role in monitoring providers' performance on consumer standards.
 We only use our regulatory and enforcement powers where we judge that there has been a breach of a consumer standard which has caused or could cause serious detriment.
 In line with our overall regulatory approach, in reaching these judgements we take a proportionate approach to each case and focus on whether there is evidence of a systemic failure by a provider.
 We do not have a role in resolving individual disputes between landlords and tenants.

-Further guidance about how we deal with consumer standards and how we define serious detriment, is set out at Annex B. - 2.38 When we judge that a provider has failed (or may fail if no action is taken) to meet one or more of the consumer standards, we can use our powers if we also judge that there are reasonable grounds to suspect: - that the failure (or potential failure) has resulted in serious detriment to the provider's tenants (or potential tenants) - that if no action is taken by the regulator, there is a significant risk that the failure (or potential failure) will result in a serious detriment to the provider's tenants (or potential tenants). - 2.39 Where we become aware of an issue that is indicative of a possible consumer standards breach (or potential breach) and possible serious detriment, the matter is referred to our Consumer Regulation Panel.
-Information we receive in the form of a statutory referral will always be considered by the Panel.
-This Panel will determine whether and how the issue should be followed up.
+Further guidance about how we deal with consumer standards and how we define serious detriment, is set out at Annex B.

+- 2.38 When we judge that a provider has failed (or may fail if no action is taken) to meet one or more of the consumer standards, we can use our powers if we also judge that there are reasonable grounds to suspect: - that the failure (or potential failure) has resulted in serious detriment to the provider's tenants (or potential tenants) - that if no action is taken by the regulator, there is a significant risk that the failure (or potential failure) will result in a serious detriment to the provider's tenants (or potential tenants). - 2.39 Where we become aware of an issue that is indicative of a possible consumer standards breach (or potential breach) and possible serious detriment, the matter is referred to our Consumer Regulation Panel.
+The panel will determine whether and how the issue should be followed up.
 In most cases that we investigate, we are likely to seek further information from the provider. - 2.40 Where we judge that there are reasonable grounds to conclude that the breach (or potential breach) of standards has resulted in, or could result in, serious detriment to tenants (or potential tenants), we publish a regulatory notice setting out our findings. - 2.41 The threshold for regulatory intervention in consumer standards is intended to be significantly higher than that in relation to economic standards, and so a finding of consumer standard breach and serious detriment raises questions about the effectiveness of a provider's governance arrangements.
 It may also be the case that issues are raised about the governance of a provider even where the serious detriment threshold has not been met.
-We will consider the provider's compliance with the economic standards and where we consider that a provider's grading should change, we will publish a narrative judgement.
+We will consider the provider's grading should change, we will publish a narrative judgement.